 Our daily calorie needs matter

-We must know our daily calorie needs because it helps us in maintaining healthy body weights.
+We must know our daily calorie needs because it helps us maintain healthy body weights.

 The following are some examples:

 1) Walking at 3 mph for 30 minutes burns about 100 calories per hour.
 If you walk 2 hours each day, this would be 600 calories.
-This means if you walked 5 days a week, you could lose 1 pound every month!
+If you walked 5 days a week, you could lose 1 pound every month!